If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 • Cook foods thoroughly: Ensure meats reach recommended internal temperatures killing pathogens effectively.

-• Select safe water sources: Avoid untreated water when traveling; use bottled water if unsure about quality.
+• Select safe water sources: Avoid untreated water when traveling; use bottled or properly treated water if unsure about quality.

 The Science Behind Gut Reaction Times Explored Further